-The Federal-aid Construction Contract Provision, referenced as FHWA-1273, explicitly states that the prime contractor shall be responsible for all work performed on the contract by piecework, station work, or subcontract.
+The Federal-aid Construction Contract Provision, referenced as Federal Requirements, explicitly states that the prime contractor shall be responsible for all work performed on the contract whether self-performed or by subcontractors.

 The contractor shall take all necessary and reasonable steps to ensure nondiscrimination in the administration of the contract including assurances of equal employment opportunity laws, DBE regulations, and affirmative action.
 Compliance encompasses responsible and responsive action, documentation, and good faith effort.

-Contractually, all contractors, subcontractors, and service providers on the contract are bound by FHWA 1273 and DBE program provisions.
-Prime contractors should encourage subcontractors to utilize DBE firms whenever possible to contribute to the assigned DBE contract goal.
+Contractually, all contractors, subcontractors, and service providers on the contract are bound by the Federal Requirements and DBE program provisions.

 Bidders are required to document good faith effort.
-Per 49 CFR Part 26.53, good faith effort is demonstrated in one of two ways.
-The bidder:

-- (1) Documents that it has obtained enough DBE participation to meet the goal; OR - (2) Documents that it made adequate good faith efforts to meet the goal, even though it did not succeed
+Per 49 CFR Part 26.53, good faith effort is demonstrated when the bidder documents that it made adequate good faith efforts to meet the goal, even though it did not succeed in meeting or exceeding the assigned DBE contract goal.